Write Agent Memory System Review

 Also pass this parent-supplied source metadata for the review note: - source_url - reviewed_commit - commit_url - citation format for files and directories

 The worker must not edit indexes, archived reviews, the trace-derived survey, checkout state, or unrelated files.
+The worker must not spawn further agents unless the harness exposes a proper sub-agent tool in that worker context; if it needs a nested worker and no slot/tool is available, it must pause and report the wait/blocker.
+It must never use codex, codex exec, claude, or similar shell commands as a substitute.
 The parent owns checkout, archive moves, curated index edits, taxonomy QA, semantic QA, validation, and final report.

 If the harness cannot launch a sub-agent or worker, stop after setup and report that delegated drafting is unavailable.
 Do not draft locally unless the user explicitly authorizes a local fallback for this run.
 If the user authorizes that fallback, report drafting was local, not delegated as a workflow exception.